danbev/learning-quantum-computing/README.md

 You an visualize operations using this unit cirlce, for example the bit flip operation on (1,0) will take you to (0,1), (1/√2, 1/√2) does nothing.
 I think that the bitflip operation is denoted with an X.
+This is alright as long as we use real number, if we use complex numbers then we will also have an extra z dimension and this becomes a sphere.

 If complex number were used then you would have to visualize a sphere.